Caput Succedaneum in a Newborn

 Finally, a doctor must examine the baby for warning signs after delivery.
 If severe caput succedaneum is present, that’s a red flag indicating medical staff should check for symptoms of infant brain injury.

-What happens when a doctor fails to heed warning signs?
+What happens when a baby’s doctor fails to heed warning signs?
 What if he or she decides not to act according to the “standard of care” (the protocol any trained physician would follow for any given condition)?

 If that’s the case, the doctor is guilty of medical malpractice.
-A mother may then file a lawsuit against her health care provider(s) to hold them accountable.
+A mother may then file a lawsuit against her healthcare provider(s) to hold them accountable.
 In order to win financial compensation, she must prove that her baby suffered a serious, preventable injury due to negligence.

 Example Cases Of Caput-Related Medical Malpractice